South Dakota National Guard unit deploying to Africa

 Noem said the state's soldiers serve well and represent South Dakota and the United States as ambassadors.

 "Thank you for the fact that when South Dakota National Guard men and women step up and serve, that you do it with excellence.
 That you do it in a way that is inspirational," Noem said.
-"You are going to be going to the Horn of Africa not just as warriors, but you're also going to be ambassadors for the United States of America."
+"You are going to the Horn of Africa not just as warriors, but as ambassadors for the United States of America."

 Johnson said the support mission is important for America's standing in the world and the security of the nation.